NicSutcliffe/lab-aws-gwlb-vmseries/README.md

 The lab assumes an existing Panorama that the VM-Series will bootstrap to.
 Panorama assumptions:
 - Accessible with public IP on TCP 3978
 - Prepped with Template Stacks and Device Groups
-- vm-auth-key generated on Panorama (Will be done manually as part of the lab)
+- auth-key generated on Panorama (Will be done manually as part of the lab)

 The lab has been updated to include a Panorama deployment as the first task.
 You will then manually install the Software Licensing Plugin and configure it for bootstrapping.